-Unfortunately, teething happens at the same time as they are vulnerable to a number of other illnesses and ailments (Lyttle, 2015).
+Teething happens at the same time as babies are vulnerable to illnesses and ailments as their immune system develops (Simon et al, 2015).
 This has led to confusion around what’s a sign of teething, and what’s not.
-Not just among parents but also some healthcare professionals (Macknin et al, 2000; Wake, 2002; Sarrell et al, 2005; Plutzer et al, 2012; Eisenstadt et al, 2017).
-In the words of all those babies out there...uh oh.
+Not just among parents but also some healthcare professionals (Plutzer et al, 2012; Eisenstadt et al, 2017).

-This article sets out the signs and symptoms those pesky pearls are widely agreed to cause as they emerge.
+This article sets out the signs and symptoms widely agreed to be caused by teething.
 It also flags up signs and symptoms not caused by teething that you’ll need to go and see your doctor about.

 But first, the basics: What exactly is teething?

-Teething is where your baby’s teeth start to emerge through their gums (Lyttle et al, 2015).
+Teething is usually defined as when your baby’s teeth start to emerge through their gums (NHS, 2019).
+Their teeth were always there, within the jawbones, when they were born (Lyttle et al, 2015; NICE, 2020).

 Teething: What are the signs?

-A baby’s teeth sometimes appear with no pain or discomfort at all, phew (NHS Choices, 2016).
-But others experience a constant, dull pain that gets increasingly intense in the four days before a tooth pops through, before rapidly improving (Lyttle et al, 2015).
+A baby’s teeth sometimes appear with no pain or discomfort at all (NHS, 2019).
+But others experience a constant, dull pain that gets increasingly intense in the four days before a tooth can be seen, before improving rapidly (Lyttle et al, 2015).

-Your baby can’t tell you they are in pain (sad face), but you might see some pretty obvious signs there is a tooth on its way.
+Your baby can’t use words to say they are in pain but you might see some pretty obvious signs there is a tooth on its way.
 The signs widely agreed to be sure indicators of teething include:

-- Drool, and lots of it.
-Babies can dribble way more than usual.
+- drool, and lots of it – teething babies can dribble way more than usual

 Your baby might be showing one of these signs or symptoms, or all of them.
 As with everything baby related, no two little ones are the same (Lyttle et al, 2015).
 In fact, teething signs can be so wide ranging, and vary so much from baby to baby that only one third of teething infants would experience any one of the signs above (Macknin et al, 2000).